shashwath94/Sentence-Classification-with-CNN/README.md

 <b>Dataset</b>
 The Movie Reviews (MR) dataset (https://www.cs.cornell.edu/people/pabo/movie-review-data/) is used for this model.
 The Train, dev and test sets have to be present.
 The path can be specified in cofig.yaml file.
+A small subset of the data is provided to get you started.
 ```
 1 That was so beautiful that it can't be put into words .
 (POSITIVE SETENCE)
 0 I do not want to go to school because I do like to study math .
 (NEGATIVE SENTENCE)